System Center Updates Publisher

 Catalogs Workspace: Use this workspace to add and manage software update catalogs.
 This workspace includes the import of software updates from those catalogs to the Updates Publisher repository.

-What's new in the System Center Updates Publisher preview
+What's new in System Center Updates Publisher

-To enable authoring mode in the preview
+To enable authoring mode

 - In upper left corner of the console, click on the Updates Publisher Properties tab, and then choose Options.